 - Inspect your fill valve – Watch as water slowly fills your tank.
 Make sure there is no leak from any part of the fill valve.
 Adjust your float to stop water flow to the water line.

 Once you observe that there are no more leaks and all parts are working fine, you will have extended the life of your toilet.
-If your plumbing problems exceed your expertise level, make sure to call a professional to assist you with toilet repair.
+If your drain cleaning problems exceed your expertise level, make sure to call a professional to assist you with toilet repair.